History of the Riksdag: Origin

 The precursor to the modern Riksdag was the Riksdag of the Estates (Ståndsriksdagen).
-Of ancient origin in the Viking Things, the 1435 meeting in the city of Arboga is considered the first Riksdag, however only three of the estates were probably present the nobility, the clergy and the burghers.
+Of ancient origin in the Viking Things, the 1435 meeting in the city of Arboga is considered the first Riksdag, but only three of the estates were probably present: the nobility, the clergy and the burghers.
 This informal representation was formalized in 1527 by King Gustav I of Sweden to include representatives of all the four estates, which historically reflected the lines of division in Swedish society: the nobility, the clergy, the burghers and the peasantry.
-Under the Instrument of Government of 1809 the Riksdag shared the powers of government with the King.
+This ingathering is considered the first formal parliament in Sweden.
+In the 1540s, the word "Riksdag" was first used.
+During the reign of Gustav I, the Riksdags were at time convened once every few years and for a short time, leaving them relatively weak and strengthening the power of the monarch.